-Note: Municipalities can gain city status upon request and as long as they meet the criteria specified within municipal law.
+Note: Communities can gain town status upon request and as long as they meet the criteria specified within municipal law.

-The cities of Bratislava and Košice have two levels of self-government: the city magistrate (magistrat), which represents the city as a whole, and boroughs (mestské časti).
-These boroughs each have their own mayor (starosta), local council (miestne zastupitelstvo) and local board (miestna rada) and are responsible for issues of local significance such as urban planning, local road maintenance, budget, local ordinances, park maintenance and public safety.
+Bratislava and Košice have two levels of self-government: the town magistrate (magistrát), which represents the town as a whole, and boroughs (mestské časti).
+These boroughs each have their own mayor (starosta), local council (miestne zastupiteľstvo) and local board (miestna rada), and are responsible for issues of local significance such as urban planning, local road maintenance, budget, local ordinances, park maintenance and public safety.

-Municipalities may perform certain duties in the name of the state, mainly regarding register offices, construction permits and some aspects relative to education, though the state remains responsible for the quality and funding of such duties.
+Communities may perform certain duties in the name of the state, mainly regarding register offices, construction permits and some aspects relative to education, though the state remains responsible for the quality and funding of such duties.